rchain/architecture-docs/execution_model/storage_and_query.rst

 .. _Recursion from Cyclic Sharing:Traced Monoidal Categories and Models of Cyclic Lambda Calculi: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.31&rep=rep1&type=pdf

 ============================================
-SpecialK: DSL for Data Access
+Data Access Layer and Domain Specific Language
 ============================================

 SpecialK is the DSL for data access, while KVDB is a distributed-memory data structure behind the DSL.
 SpecialK defines distributed data-access patterns in a consistent way, as shown below: